ocean-perception/oplab_pipeline/README.md

         $ python3 setup.py install
         $ python3 setup.py test

+        To push updates, stage changes, commit and push to a branch, usually master

+        git add -A
+        git commit -m 'Some message about the change'

+        git push origin 'branch-name'
         Functionality:

         Parses and interleave navigation data for oplab standard and acfr standard formats.